digi-ron/AU-Falcon-SPUD-Project/Electrical/CentreConsoleButtons/CentreConsoleButtons.md

 ![ECON button rear](./econ-rear.jpg)

-> photo of rear end of ECON button
+> Photo of rear end of ECON button

 ## replacing button faces
 For cases where you wish to modify buttons to have different pictures than the one that came from the factory, or in the case that you wish to use a connector with more active pins or a latching switch, you can remove the faces by gently prying 2 tabs (one each side) of the face. the faces can then be placed back in the switches with a firm press, however note that they will not go in upside-down, and there should be minimal force required to press them back into place

 ![Button face clips](./button-face-clips.jpg)

-> photo of rear of the face plates that can be swapped between switches
+> Photo of rear of the face plates that can be swapped between switches